-We've been using Kajabi in our business for over seven years now.
+We've been using Kajabi in our business for over nine years now.
 And every week I get asked why did you switch from WordPress?
 Why is Kajabi better?

 For those of you reading this that are thinking about Kajabi and making the switch yourselves, or paying someone to do it for you, this post will help you make that choice.

 The first thing to understand is that the key difference between Kajabi and WordPress is the scope of what's possible.
 The Kajabi platform is hugely focused on helping entrepreneurs, coaches, trainers and other experts monetize their expertise.

 It is a complete business service in a box that provides its customers with a comprehensive suite of tools for course creation and business marketing.
 All the tools are designed within an easy to use interface.
 Businesses and individuals with a vastly wide variation in the subjects they deal with using Kajabi, but its scope for how you can use it is relatively narrow.

 Contrast that with WordPress, which is extremely broad and does not have a single focus.
 There are over 1.3 billion active websites on the Internet, according to a survey published by Netcraft.
 And that around 455,000,000 websites are using WordPress right now.
 This means that approximately 20% of all self-hosted websites use WordPress.
 That is a vast number.

 There's not much you can't do with WordPress online providing you have the right extensions and plugins.
 As a consequence, to get the results you want as a business or entrepreneur, it can be much more challenging to set up, configure, and use.
 Plugins require regular upgrades and maintenance and often rely on developers who provide free plugins.
 You will often find what you really need is their paid-for versions.
 Developers may go out of business or stop supporting their work leaving the WordPress user with the risk of security vulnerabilities or sites that don't function correctly.

 With that intro over let's look at things in more detail.